Skip to content

 HTTP Settings

-DDtrace sends data to the /v0.4/traces endpoint
+DDtrace sends data to the /v0.4/traces interface.

 SDK Integration (Go Example)